HL7/PDDI-CDS/pages/_includes/start.md

 ##### Context
 {:.no_toc}

 The `context` element of a CDS Hooks request contains contextual data for the current task and is specified below.
-For example, the `medication-prescribe 1.0` specifies the `context` MUST include the medication product (i.e., `medication` element of the MedicationRequest resource) of the order in process.
+For example, the `medication-prescribe` hook specifies the `context` MUST include the medication product (i.e., `medication` element of the MedicationRequest resource) of the order in process.

 **`medication-prescribe` 1.0.**